top of page

 Background Info

-Jennifer completed her undergraduate work at Binghamton University and then worked as a clinical research assistant at the Center for Autism Research at the Children’s Hospital of Philadelphia before coming to Virginia Tech.
+Jennifer is a Postdoctoral Research Fellow at Children's National Hospital.
+She completed her undergraduate work at Binghamton University and then worked as a clinical research assistant at the Center for Autism Research at the Children’s Hospital of Philadelphia before coming to Virginia Tech.
 Her research interests focus on interventions for autistic children that maximize parent and sibling involvement, and she is particularly interested in understanding and overcoming barriers to access-to-care for families in diverse and low-resource communities.

 Jennifer R. Bertollo, M.S.